Time-varying Cost of Distancing: Distancing Fatigue and Lockdowns: Continuous Distancing Cost and Distancing Fatigue

 \subsection{Distancing Fatigue}

-It is in human nature to socialize and to maintain social distancing over a long time horizon becomes increasingly difficult.
-This phenomenon, pandemic fatigue, and its importance have been well-documented empirically during the COVID-19 pandemic; see, for example, \citet{Petherick_et_al_2021}.
-A reduction in distancing behavior while lockdowns remain in place is documented in \citet{joshi2021lockdowns} and attributed to increasing distancing fatigue.
-Moreover, they show that larger reductions in mobility are associated with higher levels of fatigue.
+It is in human nature to socialize, and maintaining social distancing over a long time horizon becomes increasingly difficult.
+This phenomenon, distancing fatigue, and its importance have been well-documented empirically during the COVID-19 pandemic.\footnote{As discussed in the Introduction, see, for example, \citet{Franzen_Wohner_21}, \citet*{Goldstein_et_al_21}, \citet{joshi2021lockdowns}, \citet{Petherick_et_al_2021}, and \citet{Du_et_al_2022}.}